noorary/icanhaz/README.md

-# Welcome to Laudekoodit 2020
+# Example bot and guide

 ## Prerequisites